thangacodes/packer_tutorial/README.md

  * terraform plan
  * terraform apply --auto-approve

  To perform these steps, i made a small shell script to perform these operations.
+There is no manual interven required.